Waseeq-Zafar/UrlShortner/README.md

   "shortUrl": "http://localhost:8082/000001"
 }
 🔁 Redirect to Original URL
-Paste: http://localhost:8082/000001 into browser or Postman

-You’ll be redirected to the original URL (HTTP 302)
+Use the returned short URL (e.g., http://localhost:8082/000001)

+📂 Open in browser – You'll be redirected.

+🧪 Or send a GET request via Postman.

 🔐 Security
-Only API Gateway is exposed externally (port 8082).
+Only API Gateway is publicly exposed on port 8082.

-Backend services are restricted to localhost.
+Internal services are bound to localhost (127.0.0.1).

-Internal communication is secure and controlled.
+Secure internal communication via REST or gRPC.

 🧪 Testing
-Use Postman or cURL to POST long URLs and retrieve short codes.
+Use Postman or cURL for POST and GET requests.

-Test redirection by accessing the short URL in the browser or via GET requests.
+Test redirection and URL shortening functionality.

 ✨ Summary
-This project includes two working versions of inter-service communication:
+This project includes two working implementations of inter-service communication:

-REST-based via RestTemplate

-gRPC-based using protocol buffers
+REST using Spring’s RestTemplate

+gRPC using Protocol Buffers and Spring Boot

-You can use this as a reference for learning or building production-grade Spring Boot microservices with flexible communication mechanisms.
+Both versions are functional and serve as a foundation for scalable, real-world microservices architecture with clean separation, communication control, and security.